 Goldbugs are still waiting for a catalyst to shift investor attention back to the metals markets.
 Let’s take a look at some of the possible near-term drivers for gold and silver...

-The equity markets remain overdue for a significant correction, and that would definitely stir some safe-haven demand.
+The equity markets remain overdue for a significant correction, and that would stir some safe-haven demand.
 Yes, we have been expecting a correction in stocks for some time and prices are still moving higher.

 There is, of course, no telling when the next bear market in stocks will arrive.
 But price-to-earnings valuations have only moved higher into nosebleed territory and shares are truly priced for perfection.
 A good-sized hiccup could have investors heading for the exit.

-Bitcoin prices may also correct, diverting some of that capital instead into gold and silver.
+Bitcoin prices may also be correct, diverting some of that capital instead into gold and silver.
 Cryptocurrencies are an entirely different kettle of fish when it comes to valuation.
 If Bitcoin can deliver on its promise to revolutionize payments and finance, today’s prices will ultimately look cheap.

 However, no one should expect Bitcoin to continue moving higher in a straight line, with price corrections measured only in days or hours.
 There are a couple of developments right now with the potential to derail the extraordinary bull run in Bitcoin – at least temporarily.

-A number of major cryptocurrency exchanges have grown reliant on a token called “Tether.”
+Several major cryptocurrency exchanges have grown reliant on a token called “Tether.”
 The Tether token is supposed to be backed 1 to 1 with U.S. dollars held by the company behind the Tether.
 Traders swap Bitcoin and other coins into Tether, assuming it is akin to cash.
 However, there are serious questions about whether or not the backing exists.

 If confidence is lost in the nearly $1 billion of Tether tokens floating around exchanges, much of which has been used to make leveraged purchases of Bitcoin, it could be a disaster rivaling the collapse of Mt.
 Gox.